jbeuckm/keystone-rest/README.md

 keystone.set('routes', require('./routes'));
 ```

-You could modify this section to include the routes for this module like this:
+You could modify this section to include the routes like this:

 ```javascript
 keystone.set('routes', function(app){